-In 1863, he decided to settle in Arizona and first worked at a freighter at Fort Lowell, then at the Cerro Colorado Mine in Pima County, before moving on to the Prescott area, where he worked in various jobs.
-While prospecting along the Verde River, he and about five other men were attacked by Indians, but successfully fought them off on February 28, 1866.
+In 1863, he settled in Arizona and worked as a freighter at Fort Lowell, then at the Cerro Colorado Mine in Pima County, before moving on to the Prescott area, where he worked in various jobs.
+While prospecting along the Verde River, he and about five other men were attacked by Indians but successfully fought them off on February 28, 1866.

-That same year, he became the under sheriff of John P. Bourke in Yavapai County, Arizona where he gained a reputation as a brave and honest lawmen.
+That same year, he became the undersheriff of John P. Bourke in Yavapai County, Arizona, where he gained a reputation as a brave and honest lawman.

-During this time, he also joined with civilian groups in investigating Indian attacks and married Victoria Zaff in1869.
+During this time, he joined civilian groups to investigate Indian attacks and married Victoria Zaff in 1869.
 The couple would have two children.

 By 1871, he was made the sheriff of Yavapai County, a position he held for two years.
 In 1873, he was the Prescott representative in the Seventh state assembly.
-In 1875, he and his wife divorced and Behan moved to Mohave County, where once again he was a state assembly representative, this time for Mohave County in 1879.
+In 1875, he and his wife divorced, and Behan moved to Mohave County, where he was again a state assembly representative, this time for Mohave County in 1879.

 After the gunfight at the O.K.
-Corral on October 26, 1881, Behan arrested Virgil, Wyatt, and Morgan Earp, as well as Doc Holliday for the murder of Billy Clanton, Tom McLaury and Frank McLaury.
+Corral on October 26, 1881, Behan arrested Virgil, Wyatt, and Morgan Earp, and Doc Holliday for the murder of Billy Clanton Tom McLaury, and Frank McLaury.
 However, the judge decided that the Earps and Holliday had been justified in their actions.

 In 1888, Behan became the Deputy Superintendent of the Territorial State Prison at Yuma, which prompted former Tombstone resident and writer George Parsons to suggest Behan was on the wrong side of the bars.
 Later, he served as a U.S. agent in El Paso, Texas, tasked with controlling area smuggling.